Ubuntu 24.04 LTS Server with Nuxt 4 + NGINX + PM2

 }

-# Other static assets (not always fingerprinted)
+# Static assets (not always fingerprinted)

 location ~* \.(webp|jpg|jpeg|png|gif|ico|svg)$ {